AdvayGujar/GitHubWorkshop-Task1/README.md

 ```

-4. Once thats done, you can made few changes in the code :
+4. Once thats done, you can add one or two of your own dsa code to the repositery :
-- Like changing few functions or stack size etc.
+- Like adding a c file of stack or queue etc.

 5. Commit the changes and push it back to your repo using: